OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - `SHA256` [rfc6234](https://tools.ietf.org/html/rfc6234)
 - `SHA384` [rfc6234](https://tools.ietf.org/html/rfc6234)

-**Remark: The efficiency of a cipher suite depends on the efficiency of its algorithms.**
+Note that The efficiency of a cipher suite depends on the efficiency of its algorithms.

-**In the following, we’ll present the recommended cipher suites to use with TLS:**
+In the following, we’ll present the updated recommended cipher suites list to use with TLS, these Cipher suites are recommended by both, IANA in its TLS parameters documentaion and
+Owasp TLS Cipher String Cheat Sheet:

 IANA recommended cipher suites [rfc8447](https://tools.ietf.org/html/rfc8447#section-8) [IANA_CIPHERS](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4):